 Even when you think you’ve got this domestic goddess thing down, you might be surprised by what can be hidden in plain sight.
 During cold and flu season, myths can be just as contagious as the germs circulating.
 Between old wives’ tales and unique cleaning remedies, it can be hard to decipher what is myth and what is reality.

 In order to stay healthy this season, it is important to know the difference between cleaning and sanitizing/disinfecting to keep your home safe.
 The kitchen and bathroom are places that can get exceptionally germy and require special attention.
-Knowing a friend’s whose toddler whose toddler ended up in the hospital after getting the flu this year, I’m certainly feeling very motivated to keep bad germs at bay, I recently read that there is more E.coli in a kitchen sink than in a toilet after you flush it!
+Knowing a friend whose toddler ended up in the hospital after getting the flu this year, I’m certainly feeling very motivated to keep bad germs at bay, I recently read that there are more E.coli in a kitchen sink than in a toilet after you flush it!
 Ew.

 And bleach is in fact a natural compound.
-When added to water, it will disinfect it but then turn into totally harmless table salt.
+When added to water, it will disinfect and then turn into totally harmless table salt.
 Literally.
 In fact, if you’re in an emergency situation when you’re out in nature, you can purify water yourself with regular bleach.
 Simply add 1/8 of a teaspoon of bleach (not scented) to two gallons of water – or two drops per quart, cap it, shake well and let it sit for 30 minutes.
 It might not kill every parasite in existence but it will kill all of the bacteria – rendering it safe enough to keep you alive!
+I never knew that.

 While you probably don’t need to disinfect on the daily (unless you have someone who is already sick in your household) you can use Clorox® Regular-Bleach to disinfect to keep your family safe by helping to reduce the spread of germs.